cfengine/documentation/guide/configure-cfengine.markdown

 Learn how to put your CFEngine policies under version control.

 * [Policy Framework]
-Learn what options are available out of the box in CFEngine to
+Learn what options are available out of the box in CFEngine to configure its masterfiles operation.

 <!-- Add Filenames and Paths -->